rackerlabs/support-how-to/content/rackconnect/how-to-prevent-rackconnect-from-overwriting-custom-iptables-rules-on-linux-cloud-servers.md

         touch /etc/rackconnect-allow-custom-iptables

-2. Force a software firewall update by creating a network policy in the MyRackspace portal that affects the server on which you created the `/etc/rackconnect-allow-custom-iptables` file.
+2. Force a software firewall update by creating a network policy in the MyRackspace Portal that affects the server on which you created the `/etc/rackconnect-allow-custom-iptables` file.
 The easiest way to do this is to create a temporary Dedicated to Cloud Server policy for a bogus IP address to all cloud servers.
 After the policy has been pushed to